Nastel/TNT4J/README.md

 ```

-Colnsolidate all conditional logging checks into a single listener.
+Consolidate all conditional logging checks into a single listener.
 Why call `isDebugEnabled()' before each log entry?

 ```java
 TrackingLogger logger = TrackingLogger.getInstance(this.getClass());